wushenrong/ncommander-quotes/README.md

 `“How could that possibly go wrong for me”`

-`"How many people does it take to make Ncommander win solitaire"`
+`"How many people does it take to make NCommander win solitaire"`

-`"Native Java is not the Ncommander way"`
+`"Native Java is not the NCommander way"`

-`"Backups are not the Ncommander way"`
+`"Backups are not the NCommander way"`

-`"Why backup when you can reinstall"`r
+`"Why backup when you can reinstall"`

 `"I used to build cross-compilers professionally"`